FIRST-Tech-Challenge/ftcdocs/docs/source/hardware_and_software_configuration/configuring/configuring_dual_hubs/configuring-dual-hubs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Before you connect your two Expansion Hubs together, you should first
-check the serial address associated with each of the Hubs.
+check the address associated with each of the Hubs.

-2. Each Expansion Hub has a serial address assigned to it at the factory.
+2. Each Expansion Hub has an address assigned to it.
+By default, this address
-By default, this serial address is the same for all Hubs.
-If you want to
-connect two Expansion Hubs together, then you will have to change the
+is set to 2.
+If you want to connect two Expansion Hubs together, then you will
-address of one of your Hubs.
+have to change the address of one of your Hubs.

 3. You can determine the address of an Expansion Hub by connecting it to a
 12V battery and to your Robot Controller.
 Create and save a temporary